LiveAQuietLife/obsidian-verso/README.md

 ### Today sidebar
 A compact reading reminder that lives in your sidebar.
-Shows just the books with something due today — tap to mark a chunk complete without leaving your notes.
+Shows just the books with something due today — click to mark a chunk complete without leaving your notes.

 ### Library
 Tabs for your Planned, Completed, and Archived books.
 Completed books go on a virtual bookshelf when you finish them.
 Archived books remember why they were set aside and can be restored.